Laserbeam31/alt-video-system-public/video-rack-documentation.md

 ======================================================

 The BTS rack contains video patching, routing, and multiplexing equipment to facilitate the distribution of real-time feeds from the installed cameras to different places around the theatre and, if necessary, building.
-The rack also contains dedicated VGA distribution equipment to facilitate connection of computers/projectors for presentation/film-screening purposes.
+The rack also contains a section dedicated VGA distribution to facilitate connection of computers/projectors for presentation/film-screening purposes.

 Multiplexer: